bobbyiliev/101-linux-commands-ebook/ebook/en/content/032-the-mv-command.md

 mv old_name.txt new_name.txt
 ```

-2. To move a file called _essay.txt_ from current directory to a directory called _assignments_ and rename it _essay1.txt_:
+2. To move a file called _essay.txt_ from the current directory to a directory called _assignments_ and rename it _essay1.txt_:

 ```[linux]
 mv essay.txt assignments/essay1.txt
 ```

-3. To move a file called _essay.txt_ from current directory to a directory called _assignments_ without renaming it
+3. To move a file called _essay.txt_ from the current directory to a directory called _assignments_ without renaming it

 ```[linux]
 mv essay.txt assignments